-The last few weeks of this pregnancy have been so hard.
-They seem to be going by so slowly.
-I’m getting more uncomfortable, more tired, and more impatient!
-I really just want this baby here, in my arms.
+The last few weeks of pregnancy are so hard.
+They seem to go by so slowly and you get more uncomfortable, more tired, and more impatient!
+You really just want your baby in your arms.

 (This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Find our full disclosure policy here).

-Although what exercise looks like has changed all throughout my pregnancy, there are still ways to be active, even when you’re big and uncomfortable!
+Although what exercise looks like can change throughout your pregnancy, there are still ways to be active, even when you’re big and uncomfortable!

-All that being said, keeping myself busy is going to be the best thing for making the time go by a little faster.
+All that being said, keeping busy could be the best thing for making the time go by a little faster.

-I’ve also decided to prepare some things ahead of time to make our lives easier in the first few weeks, and to start a routine for what could be another few weeks of waiting for baby’s arrival.
+You could also prepare some things ahead of time to make your life easier in the first few weeks, and to start a routine for what could be another few weeks of waiting for baby’s arrival.

 Here are 9 things that you can do while you are waiting for your little one to arrive!

 STOCK UP ON BABY ITEMS, POSTPARTUM ITEMS, AND HOUSEHOLD ITEMS